dekape/genetic-algorithm/README.md

  15 | 5000 | 1000 | 0.01

 As you can see, 0.01 is a good choice for p_mutation.
 The effect of this is shown in the technical report.

+Individual iterations are not printed (clutter) but the final result of each processes simulation is, and then the best circuit from all of the processes is chosen automatically and printed.